 At Britvic we have a culture of honesty and openness.
 If you encounter or suspect improper conduct within Britvic, no matter how senior the individual might be, you should report it.
 Britvic is committed to treating all disclosures consistently and fairly and to ensuring that whistle blowers are not victimised.

 You can find information on how to report a concern in the Whistleblowing Policy - "Speak Up" Guidance.

-What happens if I don't follow this policy?
+5. Policy breach and consequences - What happens if I don't follow it?